MrLegge/FRC_Code/FRC2019/src/org/usfirst/frc/team6007/robot/readme.txt

-Please read these two guides:
-https://guides.github.com/activities/forking/
-https://guides.github.com/introduction/flow/
-https://help.github.com/articles/fork-a-repo/    ----->  this is how you can keep your version of my code synchronised with the current code
+Please read these three guides: https://guides.github.com/activities/forking/ https://guides.github.com/introduction/flow/ https://help.github.com/articles/fork-a-repo/    ----->  this is how you can keep your version of my code synchronised with the current code